HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/pzn/pzn_portlet/RAD/pzn_demo_change_content_spot_rule_mapping.md

 3. Change the default rule mapping to the new binding rule and click **Save**.

    ![Show all Customertype binding rule](./images/new_binding_rule.png)
+### Testing the portal using different customer types
 ## Testing the portal using different customer types

 1. Log in to the Portal as **Scott** (a Gold customer), with the password **pzndemo**.